 I love coaster credits, but I wouldn’t do anything to get a coaster bingo.
-So if there’s a 90-minute wait for the wild mouse, I don’t mind skipping it.
+So if there’s a 90-minute wait for the wild mouse, I don’t mind skipping it (luckily, we rode it early in the morning, with a considerably shorter queue).
 Besides, I’ve already ridden Vértigo at the time it could be found 1,500 kilometres closer to my front door.
 This was the left half of Bobbejaanland’s Speedy Bob, which used to be a duelling roller coaster.
 And although it can be found in a nicer climate nowadays, the actual experience remains identical.

 Parques Reunidos doesn’t only exchange roller coasters between its parks.
 Occasionally, they also buy brand-new rides.
 In 2012, Parque de Atracciones opened TNT Tren de la Mina.
 It’s obvious that this family-style roller coaster was themed to a mine train, but don’t expect too much from it.
 The huge (and beautiful) entrance gate was already there, the loading station isn’t special and theming is rather limited.
 TNT is a great ride, nevertheless.
 Gerstlauer delivered a remarkably smooth coaster with powerful curves.
 Unfortunately, I mainly remember the ride’s poor operations.
 Today’s restraint checks are the slowest I’ve ever witnessed and TNT’s staff make absolutely no effort to fill in empty seats.
 This results in a long, slowly moving queue.